Bayesian Multi-line Intensity Mapping: Power Spectrum Modeling

-In this work, we only consider information from large (linear) scales, ignoring fluctuations from non-linear clustering and Poisson noise.
+In this work, we only consider information from large (linear) scales, ignoring fluctuations from nonlinear clustering and Poisson noise.
+We verify that, for the scales considered in this work, the Poisson noise power is negligible (Appendix~\ref{A:SN}).
 Therefore, the angular power spectrum from emission lines can be expressed as

-where $D(\chi)$ is the linear growth factor, and $P(k)$ is the linear matter power spectrum at present time. $W_{i\nu}(\chi)$ is the window function of the frequency channel $\nu$ for the emission from line $i$.
+where $D(\chi)$ is the linear growth factor, and $P(k)$ is the linear matter power spectrum at the present time. $W_{i\nu}(\chi)$ is the window function of the frequency channel $\nu$ for the emission from line $i$.
 Here, we assume the observing filter profile is a narrow top-hat function centered at the observed frequency $\nu$ with a width $\Delta \nu$ that spans the frequency range $\nu_{\rm min} < \nu < \nu_{\rm max}$.
 With this assumption, the window function can be expressed as (see Appendix~\ref{A:window_function} for detailed derivations)

-where $\chi^{\rm min/max}_{i\nu} = \chi(z^{\rm min/max}_{i\nu})$, and $z^{\rm min/max}_{i\nu}=(\nu^i_{\rm rf}/\nu^{\rm max/min})-1$. $z^{\rm min/max}_{i\nu}$ and $\chi^{\rm min/max}_{i\nu}$ denote the corresponding redshift and comoving distance that can be probed by the $i$-th line in the frequency channel $\nu$ spanning the frequency range $\nu_{\rm min} < \nu < \nu_{\rm max}$.
+where $\chi^{\rm min/max}_{i\nu} = \chi(z^{\rm min/max}_{i\nu})$, and $z^{\rm min/max}_{i\nu}=(\nu^i_{\rm rf}/\nu^{\rm max/min})-1$. $z^{\rm min/max}_{i\nu}$ and $\chi^{\rm min/max}_{i\nu}$ denote the corresponding redshift and comoving distance that can be probed by the $i$th line in the frequency channel $\nu$ spanning the frequency range $\nu_{\rm min} < \nu < \nu_{\rm max}$.

 As most current and upcoming LIM experiments target a relatively small field size (typically around degree scales), we adopt the Limber approximation \citep{1953ApJ...117..134L}, which is valid for small survey sizes \citep[e.g.,][]{2013MNRAS.432.2945H}.
-The angular power spectrum can thus be simplified as:
+The angular power spectrum can thus be simplified as

 We define